 2. We specify all the parameters, details and deadlines of the project.

-3. You pay for the order, and we get to work.
+3. You pay the order and we get to work.

 4. We deliver the project on time.
 Provide all data for verification.